damianhakert/damianhakert.github.io/source/_posts/2015-06-17-release-manager-the-invisible-hero.markdown

 You would expect that all these improvements would make the Release manager job more appealing, afterall you get to:

 * Boss around over *all* of your colleagues.
 This includes the project lead and the CEO.
 It is especially sweet when you can say NO to an unreasonable request.
-After all, all requests are unreasonable but your own and now you get to push that through.
+After all, all requests are unreasonable but your own and now you get to push that through
 * You decide at your leasure when something will be included and pushed
-* You are *the* boss of everything (for a period of time) because everyone says: "Hey, you are the release manager, your call."
+* You are *the* boss of everything (for a period of time) because everyone says: "Hey, you are the release manager, your call"

 ## With all the hard work, how do we choose a volunteer release manager?

 Choosing the release manager is probably one of the hardest tasks.

-During our team call, release manager for the previous release mentions the subject of the need of a new release manager.
+During our team call, the release manager for the previous release mentions the subject of the need of a new release manager.

 At that exact moment, there's silence and cameras start breaking down, people start forgetting the whole English language, mics stop working, there is always someone at the door so you need to open it and lots of faces are just looking around the room.